eliztan/tp/docs/DeveloperGuide.md

 ##### Overview
 Bookmarked is an application that allows new books bought to be added to the inventory.
 The add book function allows new books that have just been bought to be added into the library's inventory.
-If more than one book with the same name is added, the book count of that particular book is updated
+If more than one book with the same name is added, the book count of that particular book is updated.

 ##### Component - Level
 The 'add' command interfaces with: